 Current work at the School of Life Sciences

 We are searching for resistance to white rust of mustard (B. juncea) and developing tools for studying the interactions between A. candida and B. juncea and B. rapa.
-This work has been funded by the BBSRC project ‘Developing Genetics and Genomics Interface to Develop Strategies for Sustainable Use of Resistance to White Rust in Oilseed Mustard (Brassica juncea)’.
+This work was funded by the BBSRC project ‘Developing Genetics and Genomics Interface to Develop Strategies for Sustainable Use of Resistance to White Rust in Oilseed Mustard (Brassica juncea)’.
 We are currently studying the inheritance of resistance in different mustard accessions.